-8. Conclusion
+8. Summary

 In this paper, a variety of deformable collision detection approaches has been presented.
 The discussed approaches are based on bounding volume hierarchies, distance fields, or spatial partitioning.
 Further, image-space techniques and stochastic methods have been described.
 All presented methods address problems which especially occur in deformable simulation environments.
-While all approaches provide promising solutions to certain aspects in deformable collision detection, there exist no general or optimal approach.